The CascoCup Difference

-The cup folds down to the size of a tampon for easier insertion and once open, the cup's rim is meant to seal against the elastic vaginal wall muscle.
+The cup folds down to the size of a tampon for easier insertion.
+Once open, the cup's rim seals against the elastic vaginal wall muscle.
 We suggest a couple of folds above, but please experiment with different folds to find what works best for you.

 I'm having trouble with leaks, what should I do?

 Check to make sure it's positioned properly, fully open, or try re-inserting it.
-If you still have trouble, check for damage or a hole in the cup.
-If there is no damage and reinserting doesn't work, you may need to try the other size.
+If you still have trouble, check for damage.
+If there is no damage and reinserting doesn't work, you may need to try a different size.